wix-incubator/wix-rest-docs/account-level-apis/guides/AboutAPIKeys.md

 # About API Keys

 Account level APIs require dedicated authorization - API keys.
-API keys allow you to make API calls at the account and site level while bybassing OAuth authentication.
+API keys allow you to make API calls at the account and site level while bypassing OAuth authentication.
 [API keys](https://support.wix.com/en/article/about-wix-api-keys) are created and managed in the [API Keys Manager](https://manage.wix.com/account/api-keys) where you can assign a set of permissions that determine the types of APIs the key can access.

 ![API Keys Manager](./../../media/APIKeysManager.jpg)